-Pacific Disaster Center’s LMS for government across Asia
+Pacific Disaster Center’s LMS for government organisations across Asia

 The Pacific has its fair share of natural disasters.
 That’s why it helps to have experts analyse conditions and threats, then present that information in real time to the relevant authorities.
 Pacific Disaster Center (PDC) provides analysis and early warnings to governments across the pacific region.
 As such, they understand how critical it is to have an LMS for government institutions to keep local officials highly trained.

 PDC approached Pukunui back in 2018 to help transfer their training content – at that time delivered entirely face-to-face – onto an online platform that was user-friendly and flexible.
 Moodle was the perfect fit.